 - GitHub’s growth may be slowing in terms of both new uses and contributors to projects.
 The number of new user accounts grew 28% compared to last year, which is actually a slowdown compared to previous years.
 China notably saw below-average growth at 16%.

 - Recruitment of first-time contributors appears to have cooled off as well.
 Overall, there were 8% more new contributors in 2021 than in 2020.
 If there were 3 million new first-time contributors, and there were 16 million new GitHub accounts, then 19% of new GitHub users are first-time contributors.
 That is an open source community metric developer advocates and others can use for benchmarking purposes.

 - The number of GitHub user accounts appears to only be growing as fast as the worldwide developer population SlashData’s 21st State of the Developer Nation Report estimated that globally the number of developers rose 28% in the last year.

 Estimating Developer Markets

-SlashData’s original reports published its findings based on the number of developers that use each language, not the percentage of developers worldwide that use each language.
+SlashData’s original reports published findings based on the number of developers that use each language, not the percentage of developers worldwide that use each language.
 The difference is important because the number of developers continues to grow.
 While the size of the total market may increase all the time, that does not mean a language/technology’s position or rank changes.
 Sometimes these things matter in terms of vanity metrics, other times they’re applicable to financial analysis.
 Just something to pay attention to.